NUKnightLab/SensorGrid/README.md

 TODO: Move these to a module notes doc

 ### LoRa (Feather)
-Note: 32u4 boards are no longer generally supported by SensorGrid.
-Be sure to get the M0/SAMD LoRa board which is Adafruit #3178
+Be sure to get the M0/SAMD LoRa board which is Adafruit #3178 (the 32u4 Feather boards are not supported for SensorGrid)

 Product: https://www.adafruit.com/products/3178
 Tutorial: https://learn.adafruit.com/adafruit-feather-m0-radio-with-lora-radio-module?view=all